22 October 2018 – I traveled to Moldova in a bit of a funk.

 Much of the money that has made it back to Moldova from overseas remittances has gone into housing and real estate, often into country homes built by parents for children who will never live in the Moldovan countryside.
 So instead they are being turned into homestays and bed and breakfasts for visitors in search of peace and quiet, away from the hubbub of the city.

 Hailatara is one travel agency that offers rural tours and houses you with a Moldovan family.
 I've not tried this but it does seem like an excellent way to experience rural Moldovan life.
-(If you want to meet Moldovans, don't neglect hospitality networks like Couchsurfing.)
+(If you want to meet Moldovans, don't neglect hospitality networks or homestays.)

 After spending a bit of time out of the city, I concluded that driving in Moldova wouldn't necessarily reduce my life expectancy.
 Driving can be a bit erratic, but drivers go relatively slowly and the roads aren't crowded (although I'd watch out for slow-moving vehicles, like donkey carts).